-11. Get up and close with sealife and icebergs
+Bonus activities: Get up and close with sea life and icebergs

 Several companies offer guided kayaking tours of Resurrection Bay and nearby glaciers.
 Some offer SUP options as well.
 With no engines to scare them away, marine creatures – including whales – may be fairly close.
 Kayak Adventures Worldwide, Liquid Adventures and Sunny Cove Kayaking all offer intimate marine tours around Seward.

 Alaska is a very expensive destination, there’s no way around that.
 There are ways to lower the cost of your Alaska trip though.
 I’ve listed a bunch of budgeting tips in my guide on how much does a trip to Alaska cost, so if you’re in the planning stages, make sure you check out that post.